emartinpi/unit-test-e2e-environment/README.md

 ### Using Mocha

-Nightwatch is bundled with a custom version of the popular Mocha test runner which allows running tests using Mocha, thus taking advantage of its interfaces and reporters
+Nightwatch is bundled with a custom version of the popular Mocha test runner which allows running tests using Mocha, thus taking advantage of its interfaces and reporters.
 This is done by specifying the "test_runner" option in the nightwatch.json configuration file.

 ```javascript